FlyingTasters2017/FlyingTasters/README.md

 **1** Follow the instructions on this [link](http://cmucam.org/projects/cmucam5/wiki/Installing_PixyMon_on_Linux)

 **2** Train the camera following the instructions on this [link](https://www.youtube.com/watch?v=7znEmgYZXL0&feature=youtu.be).
 When training the camera use the drone markers that you want to stick on top of the drone as showed on the picture above.

-More info on this [link](https://github.com/FlyingTasters2017/FlyingTasters/wiki/Position-Detection#object-teaching-and-configuring-the-camera)
+**3** Follow the steps described [here](https://github.com/FlyingTasters2017/FlyingTasters/wiki/Developer's-manual#configuring-the-pixy-camera)

 ### Prepare environement
 This chapter explains how to prepare the environment for the drones formation flight.
 See the picture bellow for reference.